 - To ensure that an individual's work is appropriately allocated, planned, monitored and evaluated;

 - To ensure staff are aware of relevant policies, procedures, legislation and future developments affecting their day to day work;

 - To ensure managers have a clear view of workload/resource issues to inform business planning.

 5. Supervision Process

-The Line Manager is responsible for ensuring that each member of staff for whom they are responsible has a Supervision Contract that is reviewed at annually.
-The Supervision Contract Meeting sets out the expectations in respect of the supervisor and staff member and the context of the supervision sessions.
-The schedule should be set to meet the needs of the individual and the standard set by the Service regarding frequency.
+The Line Manager is responsible for ensuring that each member of staff for whom they are responsible has a Supervision Contract that is reviewed annually.
+The Supervision Contract Meeting sets out the expectations in respect of the Supervisor and staff member and the context of the supervision sessions.

-Supervision should be planned and be a face-to-face meeting between Manager and member of staff on a one to one basis.
-Records must be written and should be shared with the member of staff within 10 working days.
+Supervision should be planned and be either a face-to-face or Teams meeting between the Manager and member of staff on a one-to-one basis.
+Records must be completed by the Supervisor and should be shared with the member of staff within 10 working days.

 - Immediate, i.e. reactive: Following the management of a difficult incident, this is often of a crisis nature.
 The purpose here is to de-brief the member of staff; review plans for a child and/ or provide individual support;